 Cycling is constantly changing and although bikes have been around since the 1800s we are seeing bikes evolve and become more aerodynamic, lighter, faster and even better looking.
 Wheels are getting wider and materials are becoming stronger than ever before to the point that we rarely even ever need to adjust spokes.

 In recent years one of the biggest changes has come in our tires.
-A decade ago road cyclist were riding 23c tires and they're was a big belief that skinnier was quicker.
+A decade ago road cyclist were riding 23c tires and there was a big belief that skinnier was quicker.
 Years went by and we saw the professionals go to 25c then many now are riding 28c and even 30c on some races.

 With an increase in tire size we started to see much lower pressures.
 Many people have come to ask the question why do wider tires need less PSI.
 In this article we're going to speak about why, the advantages and disadvantages of lower pressures, and explain how you can get the perfect pressure for the tires your bike.